Gauging the Gauge and Anomaly Resolution: Gauging the 2-Gauge

-Demanding that the last quantity is zero, on-shell of the 2-flatness condition, imposes a relation between $\{\cdot,\cdot\}_\text{Pf}$, $t$, $t'$ and $\rhd'$, which appears when we consider a Lie algebra 2-crossed-module.
-Such relation is one of the \textit{2-Peiffer conditions}, which we shall see below.
+{Demanding} that the last quantity is zero, on-shell of the 2-flatness condition, imposes a relation between $\{\cdot,\cdot\}_\text{Pf}$, $t$, $t'$ and $\rhd'$, which appears when we consider a Lie algebra 2-crossed-module.
+Such relation is one of the \textit{{2-Peiffer conditions}}, which we shall see below.

-\begin{remark} It would be possible to investigate the notion of a "weak 2-crossed module" by violating the 1-Bianchi identity.
+\begin{remark} It would be possible to investigate the notion of a ``weak 2-crossed-module'' by violating the 1-Bianchi identity.
 This can be accomplished by relaxing the Jacobi identity on $\mathfrak{g}$ in the definition of a 2-crossed-module.
 We shall not delve on this here, however, as this requires much more elaboration. \end{remark}

-\subsubsection{Lie algebra 2-crossed-module}
+\subsubsection{Lie Algebra 2-Crossed-Module}